-Barbara Becker is a writer and ordained interfaith minister who has dedicated more than twenty-five years to partnering with human-rights advocates around the world in pursuit of peace and interreligious understanding.
+Barbara Becker has dedicated more than twenty-five years to partnering with human-rights advocates around the world in pursuit of peace and interreligious understanding.
 She has worked with the United Nations, Human Rights First, the Ms. Foundation for Women, and the Grameen Bank of Bangladesh, and has participated in a delegation of Zen Peacemakers and Lakota elders in the sacred Black Hills of South Dakota.
-She has sat with hundreds of people at the end of their lives and views each as a teacher.
+She is an ordained interfaith minister and has sat with hundreds of people at the end of their lives.
 Barbara speaks on a wide range of topics, including deepening our sense of meaning & spirituality and mid-career pivots.
 She lives in New York City with her interfaith family.

 Why I write